neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/README.md

 - 💡 Note: `npm` is the `Node.js` package manager, used for managing libraries and tools.

 3. Start the Local Development Server

 - Use the command `npm run start`.
 - This command starts a local development server, making the application accessible via a web browser.
 - The exact action depends on the scripts defined in the `package.json` file.

 4. Run Tests

 - Use the command `npm run test`.
 - This command is used to run unit tests, integration tests, etc.
 - The exact action depends on the scripts defined in the `package.json` file.

-### Challenge 1

 Instruct the students to solve **Challenge 1** before proceeding with the session.
 The remaining challenges should be worked on after the session.

+---

 ### Objects

-- Objects store properties (key / value pairs)
+- Objects store properties as key / value pairs.
-- Some objects you already know are: `document`, `event`, queried dom elements
+- Some objects you already know are: `document`, `event`, and queried DOM elements.
-- Log an object in the dev-tools visiting a website like wikipedia
+- Log an object in the dev-tools visiting a website like Wikipedia.

-#### Declaring and reading from Objects
+#### Declaring and Reading from Objects

 - You can declare an object using an object initializer: